Socratrees/articles/_posts/2021-01-01-hci-systems-research-is-dead.md

 > [[T]hose following a social science tradition ...  are often the most available reviewers for a systems paper on a social computing topic](http://socratrees.wiki/statement/details/1359) ... [and]...  [may reject a paper until it has conclusively proven an effect](http://socratrees.wiki/statement/details/1364) — Bernstein et al. (**2011**).
 [The trouble with social computing systems research][5]

 > [E]ven with specific engineering committees at CHI and whole conferences such as EICS, there is still a lot of confusion about the science part, and [we still have a hard time acknowledging systems research](http://socratrees.wiki/statement/details/1369). ...
-[M]y own experience both as an author and as a reviewer for CHI and EICS for many years shows that there is still little agreement among researchers on what makes good systems research. — Michael Nebeling (**2017**).
+[T]here is still little agreement among researchers on what makes good systems research. — Michael Nebeling (**2017**).
 [Playing the Tricky Game of Toolkits Research][7]

 >  [R]esearchers experience toolkit papers as being hard to publish due to various biases ...
-[A]cceptance of toolkits as a research contribution remains a challenge and a topic of much recurrent discussion. — Ledo et al., (**2018**).
+[A]cceptance of toolkits as a research contribution remains a challenge and a topic of much recurrent discussion. — Ledo et al. (**2018**).
 [Evaluation Strategies for HCI Toolkit Research][6]

 ## References